-Cetasika Dhamma-concomitant factors which make up the vari-
+cetasika-dhamma Concomitant factors which make up the

-ous stages of consciousness.
+various stages of consciousness.

-Citta - the Heart.
-The Citta has often been translated
+citta The Heart.
+The citta has often been translated

-as the "mind" or the "mental factors" because it is said that the four Khandha of Vedana, Sanna, Sankhara, and Vinnana are the Citta.
-Although this is true it must be realised that these are by way of being "modifications of the Citta".
-The Citta in its true unmodified state is beyond the Khandha and it has no "signs" by which it may be known in the sensory universe.
-The Citta is translated as Heart because the experience of those who areskilled in meditation is that the incoming sensations appear to "gravitate" to the heart and it appears that it is from here that the above four modifications of Citta spring forth.
-It is also well to avoid the present trend of thinking that the mind is just the "thinking apparatus" (which is Sankhara Khandha) and located in the head (brain).
+as the 'mind' or the 'mental factors' because it is said that the four khandhas of vedanā. saññā, saṅkhāra, and viññāṇa are the citta.
+Although this is true it must be realised that these are by way of being 'modifications' of the citta'.
+The citta in its true unmodified state is beyond the khandhas and it has no 'signs' by which it may be known in the sensory universe.
+The citta is translated as Heart because the experience of those who are skilled in meditation is that the incoming sensations appear to 'gravitate' to the heart and it appears that it is from here that the above four modifications of citta spring forth.
+It is also well to avoid the present trend of thinking that the mind is just the 'thinking apparatus' (which is sankhāra khandha) and located in the head (brain).